Popular Stories

 The You & Me Series from Plants Management Australia (PMA), features a range of gorgeous double-flowered cultivars, including ‘Desire’, ‘Forever’ and ‘Romance’.

-One of the newest hydrangeas to appear on the market is ‘Magical Revolution’, which produces classic mophead-style flowers with a unique quality – they last for up to 150 days!
-Opening in spring, the blooms go through a colour transformation from pastel blue or pink, through pinky-red shades and onto deep burgundy by autumn.
-They’re also compact growing plants, so are perfect for pots and small gardens too.
+One of the newest hydrangeas to hit the market is ‘Magical Revolution’, which produces classic mophead-style flowers with a unique feature: they last up to 150 days!
+Opening in spring, the blooms go through a colour transformation from pastel blue or pink to pinky-red shades and, by autumn, to deep burgundy.
+They’re also compact growing plants, so they are perfect for pots and small gardens too.

 The Endless Summer range of hydrangeas also offers a long flowering season in the garden, since the plants flower on both old and new wood.
 The plants can be pruned back all over and will bloom again in about 8 – 9 weeks.